surveyjs/survey-library/docs/design-survey-conditional-logic.md

 "expression": "myFunc({question1}, {question2})"
 ```

-However, the `myFunc` implementation must accept only one parameter&mdash;an array that contains all the arguments:
+However, the `myFunc` implementation must accept only one parameter&mdash;an array that contains all arguments:

 ```js
 function myFunc(params) {